Independent Health Professions at the Herman Ostrow School of Dentistry

 |PSYC 360||Abnormal Psychology||4|

-Four-week intensive courses are offered by the division in human anatomy (OT 260) and human physiology (OT 261) from mid-May to mid-June (just prior to the start of summer professional courses) for those students who have been unable to complete those courses earlier.
+Four-week intensive courses are offered by the division in human anatomy (OT 260) and human physiology (OT 261) from mid-May to mid-June (just prior to the start of summer professional courses) for students unable to complete those courses earlier.
 These courses are also offered fall and spring semesters.

-Students may take OT 405L, OT 440L and OT 441L in the junior year, after having completed Human Anatomy and Developmental Psychology.
+Students may take OT 405L, OT 406L, OT 440L and OT 441L in the junior year, after having completed Human Anatomy and Lifespan Development.
 Human Physiology must be completed by fall of the junior year.
 The remaining pre-professional courses must be completed by the start of the senior year.

 Required Professional Courses